scryptedapp/arlo/README.md

 - **Prebuffering:** Enable prebuffering only if the camera is connected to a constant power source (e.g., wall outlet).
 Solar panels often do not provide sufficient power for prebuffering to function correctly.
 This feature is most useful for wired cameras with a steady power supply, and will only work when the camera is plugged into an external power source or does not have a battery.

-> **Bandwidth Usage:** Keep in mind that using anything other than the Local RTSP strema type, streaming and recording video uses extra bandwidth, as video and audio streams must travel from your camera to Arlo Cloud, and then from Arlo Cloud to your network, before finally reaching Scrypted.
+> **Bandwidth Usage:** Keep in mind that using anything other than the Local RTSP stream type, streaming and recording video uses extra bandwidth, as video and audio streams must travel from your camera to Arlo Cloud, and then from Arlo Cloud to your network, before finally reaching Scrypted.
 This additional round-trip may affect your network speed and performance.

 ---